BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 Since we have information about creation and destroy time of a session, we need to figure out how to match a user to a session id.
-You can do it easily by logging user's details from HttpServletRequest class.
+You can do it easily by logging user's details from `HttpServletRequest` class.

-{% highlight plain %}
+{% highlight java %}

 private void extractUserInformation(HttpServletRequest request, String url) {